SN-HackDay/code-cite/README.md

-# code-cite
+# Code (and Data) Cite

-This project started at Springer Nature Hackday in November 2017.
+This project started at [Springer Nature Hackday](https://www.springernature.com/gb/researchers/campaigns/sn-hack-day) in November 2017 and continued at the [Collaborations Workshop Hackday](https://www.software.ac.uk/cw18/) in March 2018.

-The goal is to investigate how often code is cited in academic publications.
+The goal is to investigate how often code and data are cited in academic publications.

 It was inspired by [Yo Yehudi's](https://github.com/yochannah) [Code is Science](https://github.com/yochannah/code-is-science/) project and seeks to complement the work by that community by providing some numbers associated with the prevalence of code citations in the published literature.